marcoigorr/PhysicsEngineD3D11/README.md

 ## About

-The project focuses on the interaction between celestial bodies.
+The project focuses on the interaction between celestial bodies solving NBody problem with Barnes Hut and QuadTree.
 The physics engine has been developed using the DirectX 11 library and the C++ programming language.

+Main features:
+ - BarnesHut
+ - QuadTree
+ - ImGui menu